amblount/amblount.github.io/today.md

 Also fucking McDonalds.
 I purchased a large sprite which caused me to freeze for real and I needed to pee.
 They put a code on the bathroom so you cant just walk in and there are two stalls.
 I get the mexican girl at the register to put in the code and I walk and and there is tissue all over the floor.
 There is a fat black mother who is also waiting for the bathroom and she jusy walks right in.
 I go back to the register and ask thm to pick up the tissue off of the floor.
 The mexican girl claims she is busy taking orders, is it the french fries I just ordered on the app?
 Whatever so another black woman who I meet l8r Tiffany goes in and picks up the tissue.
 I am having trouble holding my pee so I have a major attitude.
 I go back to my seat where I have out my laptop and text message my cousin Keisha to try and encourage her  her to send my mother a message so that she can send me dinner money, she doesn't even respond.

+By the time I make it back to the bathroom, the fat womans daughter beat me into the stall.
+I had to wait for her to come out and I am about to piss my pants.
+Of course I have to ask for the code again.
+Once I go in there is period blood on the seat.
+I have to walk back out and ask the male attendant to clean the stall and he looks at me cross-eyed asking why he would be able to clean the womans restroom, he is right but I’m not sitting on a seat with blood so I ask Tiffany to clean it.
+She walks over to the closet to get some sort of cleaning product and gloves cleans the seat and I am finally able to pee.
+THANK GOD.

 ### Songs playing at the restaurant.
 These are SO old!

 #### Blueface - Holy Moly Doughnut Shop?